j03m4r/-un-productive-behavior-nlp-library/README.md

-## Composite framework for capturing different indicators of (un)productive behavior in text
+## Composite framework for capturing indicators of (un)productive behavior in text

 **Requires**:
 * R installation